 For anyone looking to experience authentic Japanese cuisine or unwind with a few drinks, old-school alleyways known as yokocho are the place to be.
-The latest addition to Tokyo's dining scene is Shibuya Yokocho, which will open to the public on June 18, 2020 .
+The latest addition to Tokyo's dining scene is Shibuya Yokocho, which opened to the public on August 4th, 2020 .
 Boasting 19 eateries, this alley will enable patrons to try a variety of authentic, local cuisines from all over Japan, ranging from Hokkaido in the north all the way to Okinawa in the south.
 The Shibuya Yokocho alley can be found on the first floor of MIYASHITA PARK, a multi-purpose complex that’s equipped with commercial areas, parking lots, and lodging spaces.

 Japan features 47 prefectures with diverse culinary cultures.
 If you're curious about soul food from different regions but don't have time to travel around the country, Shibuya Yokocho has you covered.
 The 100-meter-long alley is filled with eateries from all corners of Japan: Hokkaido, Tohoku, Kanto, Yokohama's China Town, Hokuriku, Kinki (Kansai), Tokai, Chugoku, Shikoku, Okinawa.
 Korean cuisine is also represented in the alley.
 All of the eateries can be found on the same floor, so you can easily hop from one place to another.
 From fresh seafood and casual local eats to one-bowl dishes and noodles, you can find all sorts of tasty food.
 Local alcoholic drinks such as sake and shochu (Japanese vodka) are also available in the alley.

 Each shop has different BGM, with digital signage displaying TV commercials and landscape videos representing each regions